All Saints' Church, Stock, Essex (parish of Stock Harvard)

 Weekly service times

-A Said Communion Service is held whenever possible at 10am on Wednesdays, including 17 April.
+A Said Communion Service is held on Wednesdays at 10am.
+Mail revjacquipearson@gmail.com.

 * Food bank donations will be accepted on the first Sunday every month following the Sunday service (about 12.05pm).